SESAME-Synchrotron/BEATS_tomoscan/docs/source/dashboard_mainWindow.rst

 To change the detector type or scanning technique, the current process (TomoScan) must be stopped.

-.. note:: All operations will be opened in tmux sessions, to attach any session, write the following commands:
+.. note:: All operations will be opened in tmux sessions, to attach any session, write the following commands

    ::
       $ tmux ls
       $ tmux a -t "session name"